trishanku-org/heaven/README.md

 ##### Note

+- As already [noted above](#note), the part about mergeing and pushing controller branches into upstream coordination branch is now redisigned to be managed via the `AutoamtedMerge` resource which maintains a dedicated `Deployment` resource for this purpose.

 - The above setup assumes the network connectivity between the headless control-plane and the headless worker nodes if it is required.
-Ideally, each the headless component (control-plane and worker nodes) needs network access only to the upstream Git repository apart from what it needs to perform its duties normally.
+Ideally, each the headless component (control-plane and worker nodes) needs network access only to the upstream Git repository apart from what it needs to perform its normal duties.

 - The above setup leaves out the details of setting up the headeless virtual machine and making sure that it joins as a node of the headless cluster.
 Ideally, this should also be automated declaratively in a control-loop along the lines of [gardener/machine-controller-manager](https://github.com/gardener/machine-controller-manager),